ULHPC/tutorials/deep_learning/README.md

 $> patch -p0 <imdb.patch
 ```

+### TensorFlow example

 Follow the tutorial on:
 [TensorFlow text classification tutorial](https://www.tensorflow.org/tutorials/keras/basic_text_classification).

+This tutorial can be assembled on a regular, CPU-only, node.

 -----------------------------------------------------------------
 ## 3. Batch training of a TensorFlow application ##